D'anger History, Family Crest & Coats of Arms

-Where did the French D'anger family come from?
-What is the French D'anger family crest and coat of arms?
-When did the D'anger family first arrive in the United States?
-Where did the various branches of the family go?
-What is the D'anger family history?The D'anger surname is an old name from Normandy.
+The D'anger surname is an old name from Normandy.
 It comes from when the family lived in the former province of Anjou, which comprised parts of southern Armorica, Indre-et-Loire, and Sarthe.
 The ancient capital of Anjou was Angers and, from the 10th century, this region was a countship belonging to the Plantagenet dynasty.
 Anjou was attached to the English Crown in 1156, after Henry II, the son of the Count of Anjou, became King of England.
 However, the territory was recovered by Philippe II in 1206 and, in 1487, the province was secured as Crown land by the French Crown.

 One can encounter great variation in the spelling of French surnames; in part, as spelling, and the spelling names was not yet standardized during the early development of the written French language.
 Later, there was much branching and movement of families, and spellings would change according to region.
 Variations of the name D'anger include Anger, Angers, Angier, Ange, Dange, d'Angeros, Dangeros, d'Anger, d'Ange, d'Angier, d'Angers, Anget, Angay, Angey, Angé, d'Anget, d'Angay, d'Angey, d'Angé, Angger, Anggers, Anggier, d'Angger, d'Anggers, d'Anggier, Ager, Agey, d'Agey, Ageais, d'Ageais, Aggeais, Lange, Angerot, Dangerot, d'Angerot and many more.

-Another 79 words (6 lines of text) are included under the topic Early D'anger Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early D'anger Notables in all our PDF Extended History products and printed products wherever possible.

 Migration from France to New France or Quebec as it was now more popularly called, continued from France until it fell in 1759.
 By 1675, there were 7000 French in Quebec.
 By the same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In the treaty of Utrecht, the Acadians were ceded by France to Britain in 1713.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported.
 They found refuge in Louisiana.
 In 1793, the remaining French in these provinces came under British rule.
 Meanwhile, in Quebec, the French race flourished, founding in Lower Canada, one of the two great solitudes which became Canada.
 Many of this distinguished family name D'anger were prominent in social, cultural, religious and political affairs in France and New France.
 Amongst the settlers in North America with this distinguished name D'anger were